Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-05-23.

-To ask the Secretary of State for Health, what discussions his Department has had with medical organisations on using DNA tests to help in the diagnosis and treatment of breast cancer.
+To ask the Secretary of State for Health, what discussions his Department has had with medical organisations on treatment of chronic bronchitis through the freezing of lungs.

 Jane Ellison